GoldStar184/Xtreme-Wiki/Generic-Guides.md

 there are a few things that immediately made the flipper important to me. the customizability, if you know how to code then the FZ has infinite possibilities on top of that adding stuff to the GPIO makes it even more capable

 if you come in with high expectations you will be severely disappointed, is it worth 170$ to turn off a projector or make an intercom at CVS go crazy?
-No? then don't get it
+No? then don't get it.

 # Keybinds
 ## On the main menu: